pmuens/awesome-serverless/README.md

 - [Serverless Framework Webtasks provider plugin](https://serverless.com/blog/serverless-webtasks/) - Announcement blog post about the Serverless Framework Webtasks provider integration.
 - [How and when to use AWS Lambda](https://blog.stackahoy.io/migrating-to-aws-lambda-functions-c6977c56abe) - Advices on how to migrate new applications to a FaaS powered infrastructure.
 - [Serverless Framework and Auth0 Webtasks](https://auth0.com/blog/serverless-framework-and-auth0-webtasks-hop-on-the-bullet-train/) - How you can use the Serverless Framework and Auth0 Webtasks.
+- [Building a database-driven serverless application on Bluemix](https://thenewstack.io/walkthrough-building-serverless-applications-ibm-bluemix/) - Step-by-step guide on how to build a database-driven serverless application on IBM Bluemix.

 ## Screencasts